 How do I prepare to for a Spanish teacher interview?

-- Go through a list of possible questions and prepare your answers
+- Go through a list of possible answers for the questions listed above

 - Print your copies resume, cover letter, and letters of reference